In Minneapolis, an embrace forged from tragedy

 Protests for justice

-Following Castile's shooting and Yanez's subsequent not-guilty verdict, protesters took the the streets, outraged over the killing of a man who they believed didn't do anything wrong.
+Following Castile's shooting and Yanez's subsequent not-guilty verdict, protesters took the streets, outraged over the killing of a man who they believed didn't do anything wrong.

 On Thursday, the same outrage roared through the streets of Minneapolis as hundreds came together to demand "Justice for Justine."